|Calhoun County has a great place-name for frigid weather - Frozen.|

 Was it cold enough to freeze a well-digger's arse?
 Or to freeze the anatomy off a witches chest?
 Or something about a brass monkey?

 Brian and Jan Hastewell have dutifully reported really cold temperatures from their narrow Frozen hollow.

 Hastewell gave the official winter temperature on Jan.
-1, 2018 at -6 degrees.
+21, 2019 at 4 degrees above zero.

 Hastewell, an Australian native married Frozen resident Jan Schartiger, have lived in the remote hollow for a number of years.